Dry shampoo is a lifesaver for those of us who cannot wash our hair every day.

 Dry shampoo should not affect or fade your hair color after application and during the time between touch-up appointments.

-There are many different types of dry shampoos to consider, and depending on the color of your hair, you can look for a product that is tinted to match.
+There are many different types of dry shampoos to consider, and depending on your hair color, you can look for a product tinted to match.

-The tinted dry shampoos work especially well for those with darker hair, as they help avoid the white cast that can sometimes appear with traditional dry shampoos.
+Tinted dry shampoos work especially well for those with darker hair, as they help prevent the white cast that can sometimes appear with traditional dry shampoos.

 As with any hair product, it’s essential to choose the right dry shampoo for your hair type and texture.